nizoom/FeedSee/README.md

 ## Reflection

 This project was intended to push my UX abilities and to use modern web technologies like TypeScript and Chakra UI.
 All designs were created in Figma and implemented using JSX and CSS libraries.
-A few graphics such as the cards and landing page graphic were exported as PNGs.
-On the backend I focused on using functional programming and improved error handling.
+A few graphics such as the cards and landing page graphics were exported as PNGs.
+On the backend I focused on using functional programming and improving error handling.

 ### New Features for upcoming versions: